eclipse-kuksa/kuksa-databroker/data/vss-core/README.md

 KUKSA.val is adapted to use Vehicle Signals Specification as defined by COVESA.
 The ambition is to always support the latest released version available at the [COVESA VSS release page](https://github.com/COVESA/vehicle_signal_specification/releases).
 In addition older versions may be supported.
-This folder contains copies of all versions supported.
+This folder contains copies of all versions supported by Databroker.

+*The files in this folder also exists in [kuksa-common](https://github.com/eclipse-kuksa/kuksa-common/blob/main/vss/README.md)!*

 ## Supported VSS versions